code-423n4/2023-05-juicebox/README.md

 ## Scoping Details
 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?: 1
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  168
-- How many external imports are there?:
+- How many external imports are there?:  15
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  1
 - Does most of your code generally use composition or inheritance?:
-- How many external calls?:
+- How many external calls?:   5
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  100
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   true
-- Please describe required context:
+- Please describe required context: Juicebox pay & redeem delegates
-- Does it use an oracle?:
+- Does it use an oracle?: No
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  true
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: none
 - Does it use a timelock function?:
 - Is it an NFT?:
-- Does it have an AMM?:
+- Does it have an AMM?:   true
 - Is it a fork of a popular project?:
 - Does it use rollups?:
 - Is it multi-chain?:
-- Does it use a side-chain?:
+- Does it use a side-chain?: false
 ```

 # Tests